DevExpress-Examples/asp-net-web-forms-progress-bar-display-server-process-progress/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/t156786/)**
 <!-- run online end -->

 This example demonstrates how to use the [WebMethod](https://learn.microsoft.com/en-us/previous-versions/visualstudio/visual-studio-2008/byxd99hx(v=vs.90)?redirectedfrom=MSDN) attribute to get information about the current progress from the server and display in on the client without refreshing the whole page.
-To enable this functionality, use the *jQuery library* or *ScriptManager* pager.
+To enable this functionality, use the *jQuery library* or *ScriptManager* pages.

 ![Use WebMethods to display the server-side process](WebMethodToTrackProgress.png)